shariq1989/cookbook/content/recipe/chicken_karahi.md

 #### What equipment do I need to make this recipe?

-* A heavy-bottomed pan or [Karahi](https://amzn.to/3BuoEPL)
+* A heavy-bottomed pan or [karahi](https://amzn.to/3BuoEPL)

-#### Can I make Chicken Karahi Spicy?
+#### Can I make chicken karahi spicy?
 Can I lower the spice?

 This recipe is for a mild chicken karahi.
 If you prefer a more spicy dish, use 3/4 of the Laziza Karahi Masala.
 If you feel this will be too spicy for you, I suggest using 1/4 of the package.

 #### Can I freeze Chicken Karahi?

 You sure can.
-First, allow the Chicken Karahi to cool completely, and then add it to a freezer-safe container or bag.
+First, allow the chicken karahi to cool completely, and then add it to a freezer-safe container or bag.
 Karahi will freeze for up to 2 months.
 When you’re ready to eat, let it defrost in the fridge overnight.
 To serve, warm it on the stove and prepare your sides.

-#### What other types of Karahi are there?
+#### What other types of karahi are there?

+* Balochi Karahi
 * Charsi Karahi: This isn't necessarily a type of karahi, but it's a famous rendition hailing from a restaurant in Peshawar, Pakistan.
-* White Karahi
+* Green Karahi
-* Balochi Karahi
+* Karahi Dhaba-Style
 * Lahori Karahi
-* Green Karahi
 * Punjabi Karahi
 * Shashlik Karahi
+* White Karahi

 ### INSTRUCTIONS: STEP-BY-STEP

-1. In a heavy-bottomed pan or [Karahi](https://amzn.to/3BuoEPL), warm ghee over medium-low heat.
+1. In a heavy-bottomed pan or [karahi](https://amzn.to/3BuoEPL), warm ghee over medium-low heat.
+Add the cumin seeds and cook until they begin to sputter.
 2. Add the onion and cook until they become brown and caramelized.
 This step can take some time; that’s okay.
 You are building flavor for the dish.

 {{< figure src="/images/ck1.jpeg" class="instructionFigure">}}

-3. Next, add th ginger paste and garlic.
+3. Next, add the ginger paste and garlic.
 Stir regularly, and cook for 2 minutes.

 {{< figure src="/images/ck2.jpeg" class="instructionFigure">}}

-4. In a small bowl, mix the Karahi masala, Kashmiri chili powder, and turmeric, then add it to the Karahi, along with the green chilis.
+4. In a small bowl, mix the Karahi masala, Kashmiri chili powder, and turmeric, then add it to the karahi, along with the green chilis.

 {{< figure src="/images/ck3.jpeg" class="instructionFigure">}}